JuanCantu1/8-Bit-Computer/README.md

-## Project Name: 8-Bit Computer
+## 8-Bit Computer Project

 ### Introduction:
 Welcome to the 8-Bit Computer project!
 This repository hosts the source code, schematics, and documentation for building a fully-functional 8-bit computer system from scratch.

 One of the fundamental components of this computer is the clock circuit, which serves as the heartbeat of the system, regulating its operations.

 ### Clock Design:
 The clock is an indispensable component of the computer architecture.
 In this project, we have meticulously designed a versatile clock with the capability to operate in two distinct modes: Monostable and Astable.